radiantone/entangle/README.md

 So what are the differences in the results from our *workflow* version and our *dataflow* version?
 It should be clear that the workflow version takes as input 2 values (B(),C()) and produces 1 value, A().

 However, our dataflow version is different.
 It takes as input 1 value A() and produces two results, B() and C(), in parallel.
-So the computations are not different!
+So the computations are different!

 ### Advantages of Strict Dataflow